-Council's Community Strategic Plan identifies the following action in regards to Heritage: Nambucca Shire Council aims to support and promote an understanding of the Nambucca Valley’s heritage.
+Council's Community Strategic Plan identifies the following actions in regards to Heritage: Nambucca Valley Council will actively support the preservation of our local heritage and will promote an understanding of and respect for the Valley’s Indigenous cultural heritage.

-In support of this action in 2013 Council sought resource assistance from the Office of Environment and Heritage to commence a heritage program.
-Council was successful in gaining funds to support the funding of services for a heritage advisor and also the commencement of a Heritage Assistance Fund.
+In 2013 Council sought resource assistance from the Office of Environment and Heritage to commence a heritage program.
+Council was successful in gaining funds to support the funding of services for a heritage advisor for three years (now concluded) and also the commencement of a Local Heritage Grants Program.

 Projects funded through this program may include (and not be limited to): conservation works and maintenance works projects; adaptive reuse projects; urban design projects that support heritage; interpretation projects; and conservation management plans.